neo-mashiro/MRI/lab3/README.md

 *Make sure you have [FSL](https://fsl.fmrib.ox.ac.uk/fsl/fslwiki) and [afni](https://afni.nimh.nih.gov/pub/dist/doc/htmldoc/index.html) installed before running this lab*

+---

+BOLD f-MRI is the most common approach for measuring human brain activity non-invasively.
+BOLD f-MRI images are 4-dimensional (3D + time series), acquired in quick succession (every 1 or 2 seconds) typically over a period of 8-15 minutes.
+In this lab, we work with the _Multisubject, multimodal face processing_ dataset from [openneuro](https://openneuro.org/datasets/ds000117/versions/1.0.3) to localize the brain area that processes faces.

 ## Part 1: f-MRI image basic pre-processing

-The provided shell script `pipeline.sh` contains all the necessary steps to preprocess our raw 4D f-MRI image `bold.nii.gz` (EPI distortion correction, rigid body head motion correction, nuisance regression + bandpass filtering, spatial smoothing, etc).
+**The provided shell script `pipeline.sh` contains all the necessary steps to preprocess our raw 4D f-MRI image `bold.nii.gz` (EPI distortion correction, rigid body head motion correction, nuisance regression + bandpass filtering, spatial smoothing, etc).**

 With [FSL](https://fsl.fmrib.ox.ac.uk/fsl/fslwiki) and [afni](https://afni.nimh.nih.gov/pub/dist/doc/htmldoc/index.html) installed, we can run this pipeline script from the terminal which will output a denoised version of the image called `clean_bold.nii.gz`.

 ![img](images/11.png)